19hours/sg-statutes/Acts/Mental Capacity Act.md

 Applications and procedure for registration

-4.—(1) An application to the Public Guardian for the registration of an instrument intended to create a lasting power of attorney must —

-(a) be made in the prescribed form; and
+4.—(1) An application to the Public Guardian for the registration of an instrument intended to create a lasting power of attorney must be in the form provided at the prescribed website.

-(b) include any prescribed information.
+[S 500/2019 wef 01/08/2019]

 (2) The application may be made —